West London Sport’s David McIntyre with answers to some of the most common questions asked by QPR fans on social media.

 Are QPR going to sign a striker?

 Yes.
-There are several irons in the fire but Rangers’ top targets are wanted by other clubs too.
+There are several irons in the fire but Rangers’ top targets, such as Jordan Hugill, are wanted by other clubs too.

 Is Massimo Luongo leaving?